blinksh/blink/docs/basics/navigation.md

 - Hosts: Create hosts in your `~/.ssh/config` and access them just with the hostname.
 More info link.
 - Keys: Create SSH key pairs for enhanced security and password-less convenience when accessing your servers.
 More info link.
 - Appearance: Personalize the terminal to your tastes.
 You can change themes, fonts, or even upload your own.
-More info link
+More info link.

 (To know more... - Each section will contain a “Read more“ section with a list of other articles: “How to use SSH Keys with Blink Shell”, etc…)